 In simple terms, text analytics is all about converting unstructured data into meaningful data from which advanced insights can be picked up.

 Text analytics is the process of picking up insights from clusters of textual data.

 Demystifying Text Analytics

-Imagine your business to have got 100 customer reviews.
+Imagine your business having 100 customer reviews.
 This collection of reviews is a cluster of textual data.
-They would have different words, dates and even varying tones of customers — from good to bad or even worse.
+They would have different words, dates, and even varying tones of customers — from good to bad or even worse.

 Text analytics can sweep through these 100 reviews and figure out whether a review is praising the product/service or bashing it for any reason.
 But isn’t that something that a person can do manually?

 In the olden days that used to be the case.
 But, in the past decade, as the volume of unstructured data exploded, the manual approach to text analytics was proven to be ineffective and unproductive.

 The amount of labor required to carry out text analytics made the manual approach inefficient.